October 15, 2017

 I am not sure/prefer not to say what I think

-CADRES noted that these options do not cover the range of reactions, especially as there is no attempt to distinguish between medical/medicinal use and religious use, which are consolidated in its approach.
+CADRES noted that these options do not cover the range of reactions, especially as there is no attempt to distinguish between medical/medicinal use (that people are looking to get more information about these days) and religious use, which are consolidated in its approach.

 According to CADRES, this treatment of the issue simplifies the analysis, which aims to distinguish between persons who support some sort of limited decriminalisation and those who prefer the status quo, or who want marijuana to be made completely legal.